AlexeyNilov/dnd_engine/doc/creature.md

 What does it mean to be alive?
 Are undeads alive?
 I guess so.
 Being alive gives possibility to become dead(is_alive=False).
+HP(health point) is a measure of aliveness.
+When amount of HP becomes < 1 creature dies.

-Being dead means a creature can't initiate any action on its own.
+Being dead means a creature can't initiate any action on its own, but it can be used by other creatures.

 # Growth
 Being alive gives possibility to grow!

-HP(health point) is a measure of aliveness.
-When amount of HP becomes < 1 creature dies.
 It feels like HP must have an upper limit.
 Is it so?
 If so, growth is the expansion of this limit.
 Very often levels are used as a measure of growth.
 I'm not sure we need them.